Modern animation in the United States: Ralph Bakshi

 Ralph Bakshi, director of ground-breaking animated films like Fritz the Cat and the original Lord of the Rings film, returned to animation after taking a short break in the mid-1980s.
-In 1985, he teamed up with young Canadian-born-and-raised animator John Kricfalusi to make a hybrid live-action/animated music video for The Rolling Stones' "The Harlem Shuffle", which was released in early 1986.
+In 1985, he teamed up with young Canadian animator John Kricfalusi to make a hybrid live-action/animated music video for The Rolling Stones' "Harlem Shuffle", which was released in early 1986.

-The music video put together a production team at Bakshi Animation whose next project was the short-lived TV series Mighty Mouse: The New Adventures.
+The music video assembled a production team at Bakshi Animation whose next project was the short-lived TV series Mighty Mouse: The New Adventures.
 Bakshi and company worked on several other projects in the late 1980s, but his biggest project, 1992's Cool World, was a critically panned commercial disappointment.
 In 2005, Bakshi announced that he would begin working on another feature film, Last Days of Coney Island, which he is financing himself and producing independently.
 Bakshi suspended production on the film in 2008, but resumed in 2013 after a successful Kickstarter campaign.
+The film was released in 2015.

 Outsourcing animation

-The major reason for the increase in the quantity of American animation was the ability to outsource the actual physical animation work to cheaper animation houses in countries in South and Southeast Asia.
+The major reason for the increase in the quantity of American animation was the ability to outsource the actual physical animation work to cheaper animation houses in foreign countries.
 Writing, character design, and storyboarding would be done in American offices.
 Storyboards, model sheets, and color guides would then be mailed overseas.
-This would sometimes cause troubles as none of the final product would be seen until the completed cels were mailed back to the United States.
+This would sometimes cause problems, the final product wouldn't be seen until the completed cels were mailed back to the United States.

-While budget became much less of an issue, overseas production houses would be chosen on a per-episode—or even per-scene—basis depending on the amount of money that was available at the moment.
+While budget became much less of an issue, overseas production houses would be chosen on a per-episode, or even per-scene, basis depending on the amount of money that was available at the moment.
 This resulted in obviously different levels of quality from episode to episode.
 This was particularly noticeable in shows like Gargoyles and Batman: The Animated Series, where at times characters would appear wildly off-model, requiring scenes to be redone to the dismay of their directors.